 Medical Screening or Motherhood: Security Applicant Faces Tough Choice After Discovering Pregnancy

-• A security service applicant has shared her unexpected story, which has set social media abuzz, drawing widespread attention as many react to her difficult situation
+• A security service applicant has shared her unexpected story, drawing widespread attention online as Ghanaians reacted to her difficult situation

-• The lady, part of the 105,000 qualified applicants, realised she was pregnant and expressed concern it could affect her chances at the medical screening stage
+• The lady, part of the 105,000 qualified applicants, realised she was pregnant and expressed concern that it could affect her chances at the medical screening

-• Netizens thronged online to share advice on her situation, with many offering guidance while others raised concerns over the tough decision she now faces
+• Netizens shared advice over the applicant's situation, with many offering guidance while others raised concerns over the tough decision she is facing

 An embattled Ghanaian woman has captured online attention after sharing her personal dilemma while navigating a major career opportunity.